 What’s the Best Beard Style For You?

 Since full beards are incredibly popular now, most men have considered growing out their facial hair.
-Some find a natural beard growth and shape that just comes after a few weeks of not shaving.
+Depending on your beard growth rate, you may see new beard growth and shape that comes after just a few weeks of not shaving.

 Once your beard hair comes in, there are many full beard styles to consider.
 Plus, you’ll want to incorporate my beard care routine (above) first, then shape and define the length of your beard that’s best for your style.